IMPACT STATION

 Students Experiencing Homelessness

 The McKinney-Vento Homeless Children and Youth Program is to ensure that all children and youth, including preschoolers, have equal access to the same free and appropriate public education as non-homeless children and youth.
-From 2019-2021, 71 students in Union County schools were identified as homeless by education administrators.
+McKinney-Vento Homeless Children and Youth Program is to ensure that all children and youth, including preschoolers, have equal access to the same free and appropriate public education as non-homeless children and youth.

 The act gives homeless children rights such as: